-Once a patch is released by a vendor, the patch should be applied in a timeframe commensurate with an organisation's exposure to the security vulnerability and the level of cyber threat the organisation is aiming to protect themselves against.
-For example, once a security vulnerability in an internet-facing service is made public, it can be expected that malicious code will be developed by adversaries within 48 hours.
-In fact, there are cases in which adversaries have developed malicious code within hours of newly discovered security vulnerabilities.
+Once a patch for a vulnerability is released by a vendor, it should be applied in a timeframe commensurate with an organisation's exposure to the vulnerability.
+For example, once a vulnerability in an internet-facing service is made public, it can be expected that malicious code will be developed by malicious actors within 48 hours, sometimes within 24 hours.

-The following are recommended timeframes for applying patches for applications:
+The following are recommended timeframes for applying patches: